certichain/network-transformations/README.md

-# A Library of Protocol Combinator
+# A Library of Protocol Combinators

 Experiments in implementing reusable distributed protocols with Scala and Akka.